 Directions

-Add beef, onion, mushrooms, Worcestershire sauce, and broth to the crockpot.
-Cook on low for 6-8 hours.
-Stir in Greek yogurt just before serving.
+Combine beef, onion, mushrooms, sauce, and broth in crockpot.
+Cook on low for 6–8 hours.
+Stir in yogurt before serving.

 Advice